makshala43-maker/Credit-card-fraud-detection-project/README.md

 #  Credit Card Fraud Detection System

 ## Project Overview
-This project focuses on detecting fraudulent credit card transactions using machine learning.
-The primary challenge of this dataset is its extreme class imbalance (frauds account for just ~0.17% of all transactions).
+This project focuses on using machine learning to detect fraudulent credit card transactions.
+The main challenge of the dataset used is its large imbalance (frauds account for just ~0.17% of all transactions).

 The goal was to build a model that maximizes the detection of actual frauds and at the same time ensuring a pleasant experience for bank customers.